mrkuz/kradle/README.md

 Configuration of vendor plugins is handled by classes called _blueprints_.

-If you want do manually configure a plugin, you should disable the blueprint to avoid conflicts.
+If you want to manually configure a plugin, you should disable the blueprint to avoid conflicts.

 Example: